rcc-uchicago/user-guide/docs/software/index.md

 ```

 ### Requesting a software package installation
-If you need software not currently available in the module system and believe that multiple research groups can benefit from installing this software, send a detailed request to our [helpdesk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support) providing:
+If you need software not currently available in the module system and believe that multiple research groups can benefit from installing this software, send a detailed request to our [Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target='_blank'} providing:

 1. Complete the name of the software package
 2. Exact version number